-In order to counteract any future rises in market interest rates to some extent, ecotel has entered into an interest rate hedge for a loan with a variable interest rate (\leq 3.0 million).
-For another floating-rate loan (\leq 2.0 million) whose interest rate is calculated based on the three-month Euribor, there is no hedging as at the reporting date.
+In order to counteract any future rises in market interest rates to some extent, ecotel has entered into an interest rate hedge for a loan with a variable interest rate (\in 3.0 million).
+For another floating-rate loan (\in 2.0 million) whose interest rate is calculated based on the three-month Euribor, there is no hedging as at the reporting date.
 Due to the fixed interest on the remaining loans and the stable situation with regard to the key interest rate, there were no significant interest rate risks (in this respect) as at the reporting date, so no further hedges have been concluded for this.

 Credit risk: A credit risk for the Group arises if transaction partners do not or cannot meet their payment obligations.
 The maximum default risk is presented in the accounts with the carrying amount of the respective financial asset.
 Due to the different business models and customer structures of the segments, different credit risks are also defined.
-In the ecotel Business Customers segment and at nacamar, trade receivables are divided into different measurement clusters (major customers, customers with special payment agreements, etc.).
+In the ecotel Business Customers segment, the ecotel Wholesale segment (Wholesale Data) and at nacamar, trade receivables are divided into different measurement clusters (major customers, customers with special payment agreements, etc.).
 Within the clusters, impairment is recognised pro rata depending on the length of time by which the receivables are past due.
+It ranges between 1 % and 66 %.
+In addition to trade receivables whose default risk is not already determined on the basis of the clusters, an expected default risk of 1 % is assumed.

-It ranges between 1% and 66% (previous year: between 5% and 66%).
-In the Wholesale segment, there are mostly settlement balances agreements with the customers.
+In the ecotel Wholesale segment (Wholesale Voice), for clients involved in minute trading there are mostly settlement balance agreements with the customers.
 As a result of this netting in line with usual industry practice, there is only a very low credit risk.
 Trade receivables are therefore impaired pro rata at a rate of 1%.
 In the easybell segment, receivables are mainly settled by direct debit, which considerably reduces the credit risk.
 Other receivables are impaired based on an age structure from one to more than 90 days.
 If they are past due by more than 90 days, they are written off completely.
 The development of the receivables portfolio is continuously monitored so that potential default risks can be identified at an early stage and appropriate measures can be initiated.

-As at 31 December 2020, there are receivables and liabilities with settlement balances agreements with customers and suppliers.
-The business activities in the ecotel Wholesale segment consist of trading in telephone minutes (wholesale) with national and international carriers.
-Netting is contractually agreed as a "reduced" payment in line with usual industry practice.
+As at 31 December 2021, there are receivables and liabilities with settlement balances agreements with customers and suppliers.
+The business activities in the ecotel Wholesale segment include trading in telephone minutes (Wholesale Voice) with national and international carriers.
+When trading with telephone minutes, netting is contractually agreed as a "reduced" payment in line with usual industry practice.
 The conditions (IAS 32.42) for net reporting in the statement of financial position were not fully met.
 At the time the statement of financial position was drawn up, these receivables and liabilities were settled in full.